 Since 2008, CAL has been one of the selected organizations providing summer STARTALK workshops for educators.
 CAL’s workshop for STARTALK educators focuses on language assessment, particularly assessment for Less Commonly Taught Languages.
 The program emphasizes the importance of assessment literacy and helps participants plan for assessment while considering the stakeholders involved, their goals, and their resources.
 This program reaches language instructors across the country through its combination of online modules and a face to face workshop in Washington, DC.

-View and download free PDF resources from this program.
+Learn more about the 2024 program and download free PDF resources from the program.

 - Assessment for Language Instructors: The Basics

 CAL received additional funding from STARTALK in 2009 to develop a self-moderated multimedia workshop on assessment for less commonly taught languages.